cagataykaya37/MissionRGB/README.md

 + Levels were simple and good
 + Effect of explode was really nice
-+ Upload section is working well but problems in saving that data
++ Upload section is working well but problems in saving data
 + Reload and ammo counter system works well